kendraio/kendraio-adapter/README.md

 The JSON is built when changes are pushed to GitHub, thanks to GitHub pages automatic running of Jekyll on the repo before publishing to GitHub pages.

-In order to build locally, you need to install Jekyll, and then run:
+In order to build locally for testing, you need to install Jekyll, and then run:

-    jekyll
+    jekyll s